Variables

 process both packed and unpacked variables, and if you do not use

-, then use argument was_packed
+argument new_missing, then use argument was_packed.
+If

-, else you need to find out what the missing value
+nf95_fill_double, else you need to find out what the missing value

-is by calling nf95_get_missing
+is by calling nf95_get_missing.

 nf95_gw_var